from rich import inspect

 Dataset parquet downloaded and prepared to /root/.cache/huggingface/datasets/parquet/davanstrien--embellishments-543da8e15e8f0242/0.0.0/1638526fd0e8d960534e2155dc54fdff8dce73851f21f031d2fb9c2cf757c121.
 Subsequent calls will reuse this data.

-Creating embeddings ๐Ÿ•ธ
+Creating embeddings ๐ธ

 We now have a dataset with a bunch of images in it.
 To begin creating our image search app we need to create some embeddings for these images.
-There are various ways in which we can try and do this but one possible way is to use the clip models via the sentence_transformers library.
-The clip model from OpenAI learns a joint representation for both images and text which is very useful for what we want to do since we want to be able to input text and get back an image.
-We can download the model using the SentenceTransformer class.
+There are various ways in which we can try and do this but one possible way is to use the clip models via the sentence_transformers

 from sentence_transformers import SentenceTransformer, util

-model = SentenceTransformer('clip-ViT-B-32')
+= SentenceTransformer('clip-ViT-B-32') model

 ftfy or spacy is not installed using BERT BasicTokenizer instead of ftfy.

 This model will encode either an image or some text returning an embedding.
-We can use the map method to encode all our images.
+We can use the map

-ds_with_embeddings = dataset.map(
+= dataset.map(

-lambda example: {'embeddings':model.encode(example['img'],device='cuda')},
+ds_with_embeddings lambda example: {'embeddings':model.encode(example['img'],device='cuda')},

-We can โ€œsaveโ€ our work by pushing back to the hub
+We can โsaveโ our work by pushing back to the hub

 Pushing split train to the Hub.